The EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years.

 6. Legitimate interests

 For example, you may record information such as a name and address to provide a quote or a service, offer credit terms and get paid.
 These examples fall under the lawful basis of processing by way of “contract” as without this basic information you could not provide your services.
 You must ensure that you do not do anything with the data in breach of any other laws, such as give it to others without permission (see consent) or store it in an unsecure way.
-Note that storing data in an unsecure way could include writing client names, addresses and phone numbers in a book which is not thoughtfully looked after, or on computer or phone which is not password protected.
+Note that storing data in an insecure way could include writing client names, addresses and phone numbers in a book which is not thoughtfully looked after, or on computer or phone which is not password protected.
 You must use personal data in a way that is fair.
 This means you must not process the data in a way that is unduly detrimental, unexpected or misleading to the individuals concerned – for example, share or sell it.
 You must be clear, open and honest with people from the start about how you will use their personal data.

-what are the rights of my customers and potential customers?
+What are the rights of my customers and potential customers?